zzdglz/OOP_QA/In-classTalks-2019/Shiqing.md

 ld: symbol(s) not found for architecture x86_64
 ```

-Undefined symbols are ones that do no have a definition (in this case
+Undefined symbols are ones that do not have a definition (in this case
 a function implementation).
-We need to provide one in any source file
+We need to provide one in any source file,
 and the issue can be resolved.

-Symbols are not restricted to functions, as we'll see in the following example
+Symbols are not restricted to functions, as can be seen in the following example
 with global variables.

 ```c